-The Group is exposed to fair value interest rate risk with regards to its interest rate swaps through the variability of the valuation of the interest rate swaps caused by changes in the market expectations about future interest rates and other variables.
+In the prior year, the Group was exposed to fair value interest rate risk with regards to its interest rate swaps through the variability of the valuation of the interest rate swaps caused by changes in the market expectations about future interest rates and other variables.

-Under the terms of the swap contracts, if the swap rates were to increase/decrease by 1% with all other variables held constant, this would result in the post-tax profit being US\$177,000 higher/US\$136,000 lower (2016: US\$556,000 higher/US\$468,000 lower).
+Under the terms of the swap contracts, if the swap rates were to increase/decrease by 1% with all other variables held constant, this would have resulted in the post-tax profit being US\$177,000 higher/US\$136,000 lower in the prior year.
 Any movement would have no other effect on the remaining equity components of the Group.